 In John’s case, his backyard is a heavily wooded lot that slopes down from his home.
 He wanted to tuck his backyard barn away in the woods, keeping it out of view from the house.

 There definitely wasn’t enough room to deliver a 14×24 ft Ulrich Texan Barn between the many trees.
-An Ulrich sales consultant assured John that we could carry the needed materials down the slope and build it in place.
+Sales consultant Weston Ulrich assured John that we could carry the needed materials down the slope and build it in place.

 The day the construction crew arrived with a trailer full of building supplies, they began hand carrying the supplies from the driveway to the building site.
 A building of that size requires a lot of lumber.
 The crew worked for 3 ½ hours to hand-transport the supplies to the build site.